-The amount that may be borrowed under the Credit Facility is the lower of (i) the revolving limit of \$7,500,000 (the "Revolving Line") and (ii) 80% of the Company's eligible accounts receivable plus an applicable non-formula amount consisting of \$2,000,000 of additional availability at close not based upon the Company's eligible accounts receivable, with such additional availability reducing by \$250,000 per quarter beginning with the quarter ending June 30, 2022.
-Borrowings on the Credit Facility are limited to \$5,000,000 until 80% of the Company's and its subsidiaries' customers are paying into a collection account or segregated governmental account with Comerica.
-The Revolving Line can also include, at the Company's option, credit card services with a sublimit of \$300,000.
-Borrowings on the Revolving Line are subject to an interest rate equal to prime plus 0.50%, with prime being the greater of (x) Comerica's stated prime rate or (y) the sum of (A) the daily adjusting LIBOR rate plus (B) 2.5% per annum.
-The Company is also required to pay an unused facility fee quarterly in arrears in an amount equal to 0.25% per annum on the average unused but available portion of the Revolving Line for such quarter.
+The amount that could be borrowed under the Credit Facility was the lower of (i) the revolving limit of \$7,500,000 (the "Revolving Line") and (ii) 80% of the Company's eligible accounts receivable plus an applicable non-formula amount consisting of \$2,000,000 of additional availability at close not based upon the Company's eligible accounts receivable, with such additional availability reducing by \$250,000 per quarter beginning with the quarter ending June 30, 2022.
+Borrowings on the Credit Facility were limited to \$5,000,000 until 80% of the Company's and its subsidiaries' customers are paying into a collection account or segregated governmental account with Comerica.
+The Revolving Line also included, at the Company's option, credit card services with a sublimit of \$300,000.
+Borrowings on the Revolving Line were subject to an interest rate equal to prime plus 0.50%, with prime being the greater of (x) Comerica's stated prime rate or (y) the sum of (A) the daily adjusting LIBOR rate plus (B) 2.5% per annum.
+The Company was also required to pay an unused facility fee quarterly in arrears in an amount equal to 0.25% per annum on the average unused but available portion of the Revolving Line for such quarter.
 See Note 18, Revolving Line of Credit, for more details.
-Comerica has a first priority security interest in substantially all of the Company's and its subsidiaries' assets.
-As of March 17, 2023 the Company owed \$2.3 million on the line of credit and had approximately \$1.5 million available to borrow on the line.
+Comerica had a first priority security interest in substantially all of the Company's and its subsidiaries' assets.